-While the option can be used for different kinds of backups, selective restore is only supported for backups created using transportable tablespaces (TTS) (that is, backups created with the --use-tts option).
 The option can also be used with the backup-dir-to-image and image-to-backup-dir commands to select tables when creating or unpacking a backup image.

-The option cannot be used together with the --include, --databases, --databases-list-file, or --only-innodb-with-frm option.
+The option cannot be used together with the legacy --include option.

 When used together with the --include-tables option, --include-tables is applied first, meaning mysqlbackup first select all tables specified by --include-tables, and then exclude from the set those tables specified by --exclude-tables.